 Then we go to dependencies of that which is at the bottom and we will include our dependency that will basically get the required code, kind of library, for us to use it in our application.
-We will type implementation, then a single quote com.github,bumptech.glide, okay?
-Colon, glide and the glide version which at time of recording the latest one is 4.9.0.
-We will also add the annotation processor which includes some documentation and useful information about the glide, so we type annotationProcessor single quotes com,github.bumptech.glide:compiler:4.9.0.
-Now, we can click on sync now right here at the top bar.
-We click on that.
+We will type in implementation, then a single quote com.github,bumptech.glide, okay?
+Colon, glide and the glide version which at the time of recording the latest is 4.9.0.
+We will also add an annotation processor which includes some documentation and useful information about the glide, so we will type annotationProcessor single quotes com,github.bumptech.glide:compiler:4.9.0.
+We can now click on sync right here at the top bar.
+We can click on that.

 If you don’t find it you can also go and search for the elephant button which is right here and click on it.

-Every time we modify this file, we have to sync the project in order to make Android studio aware what we are including.
-We will be getting files from the user storage.
+Every time we modify this file, we have to sync the project in order to make Android Studio aware of what we are including.
+We will be getting the files from user storage.
 For that we will have to ask for permission to do that.
 So we go to our manifest file, and we will open an element, and type users permission.
 We will go and search for READ_EXTERNAL_STORAGE and we will also add another permission which will be WRITE_EXTERNAL_STORAGE.

-Once we’ve done this, we can now close this, but before that we will add here in activity the orientation.
-So we go and say screenOrientation, and we will set that to portrait which tells the system that our activity will work in portrait mode.
+Once we’ve done this, we can now close this, but before that we will add the orientation here to the activity.
+So we go and say screenOrientation, and we will set that to Portrait which tells the system that our activity will work in portrait mode.

-Then we go to your main_activity.java and we can see the code the IDE autogenerated for us which is useful.
+Then we go to your main_activity.java and we can see the code the IDE auto-generated for us which is useful.
 We will leave that for a moment and then we will switch to activity_main.xml.
 If we switch to text mode, we can see that uses constraint layout which is kind of a complex layout.
-We don’t really need, so we will change that with linear layout.
+We don’t really need to, so we will change that with a linear layout.

-For that we go to the left side under the res layout folder and we will delete this file.
-So we go right click on activity_main.xml and click on delete.
+For that we will go to the left side under the res layout folder and we will delete this file.
+So click right on activity_main.xml and click on delete.

 If you have this checked please uncheck them and press ok.

-Right now, the file was deleted and this is missing that’s why this activity main here is in red.
-We will create it don’t worry right now.
+Right now, the file has been deleted and this is missing that’s why this activity main here is in red.
+We will create it, don’t worry right now.

-We go and right click in the layout folder under the res folder and we go and click a new layout resource file.
+We go and right click on the layout folder under the res folder and we go and click on a new layout resource file.

 Inside this the new file name will be activity_main, so the same name previously, but on the root element we will change it to linear layout just as that.

-Then we click on ok and the IDE generates this layout file for us.
+Then click on OK and the IDE generates this layout file for us.

 If we go and open the preview right here, we can see that it’s empty which is great because we want a clean UI.